Method of Archery in Ladakh

 Archery in Ladakh is a vital component in the performance of cultural, social and traditional activities of Ladakh.
 Since it's a traditional sport, it has been inherited from generation to generation, and today the young generation is pursuing this sport as their carrier showing great skill and performance.

-Ladakh region is famous for Polo.
+Ladakh region is also famous for Polo.
 It is speculated that the sport came down to this region from Central Asia.
-Though in the rest of India Polo is the Rajas game, survived for ages in the northeastern parts of the country.
-The game was first discovered in India by the British Empire in Manipur.
-The British modified the game and established new rules for the game.
-Hence, the chukkers were introduced and the game was given its present shape.
-However, in Ladakh it is still played in the traditional way.
-In Ladakh the players throw the ball between the posts and the goal is awarded.
+Though the rest of Indian Polo is the Raja’s game, survived for ages in the northeastern parts of the country, in Ladakh it is the traditional sport of this region.
+Here the players throw the ball between the posts and the goal is awarded.
 The players are on horseback but there are no chukkers.
 Each half of the game ends when either of the team scores nine goals.
 The goals are fixed on the both end of the streets.
 The team strength depends on the number of good players available for a particular team.
-The only foul is awarded when a layer cuts the path of another player.
-Other than this there are no fixed rules for Polo in Ladakh.
-Polo is also played widely in the Leh region.
+The only foul is awarded when a player cuts the path of another player.
+Other than this, there are no fixed rules for Polo in Ladakh.
+Polo is mostly popular in Baltistan and Gilgit.
+This sport was introduced into Ladakh in the mid 17th century by King Sinnge Namgyal; his mother was a Balti princess.
+This game is also played widely in the Leh district.

-The sports of Ladakh add a different tint in the lives of the Ladakhis who consider the sports as important festivals.
-The sports are played by the local people of Ladakh with great gusto and the triumph and failure are emotionally perceived by the people who are closely attached to it.
+The traditional sports of Ladakh add a different tint in the lives of the Ladakhis who consider the sports as important festival.
+The sports are played by the local people of Ladakh with great gusto.
+Triumph and failure are emotionally perceived by the people who are closely attached to it.